-Cibola NWR Unit #1 is 29.8 km (18.5 mi) south of Blythe, California, within the historical floodplain of the Colorado River (see figure 5).
-The refuge, covering more than 6,475 ha (16,000 ac), was created in 1964 and includes both the historical river channel and a channel constructed in the late 1960s.
-The historical channel still receives irrigation, and portions are maintained as wildlife habitat, while the new channel carries the main flow of the Colorado River and is extensively levied.
-Within the refuge, agricultural fields border tamarisk- and honey mesquite-dominated uplands.
-Most cuckoo habitat on the refuge is in conservation areas receiving varying degrees of irrigation.
-Eight sites were surveyed for cuckoos in 2019, including two sites previously reported each as two sites (Cottonwood Genetics/CW-North, and Mass Transplanting/Nature Trail), and two sites previously reported as one site (Crane Roost North and Crane Roost South).
-In addition, Hippy Fire is surveyed as three sites: Upper, Middle, and Lower.
-Each phase of Cibola NWR Unit #1 is described in annual reports and restoration development plans that are available at https://lcrmscp.gov/steer_committee/technical_reports.html.
+Cibola NWR Unit #1 is located 29.8 km (18.5 mi) south of Blythe, California, in the historical floodplain of the Colorado River (see figure 4).
+The refuge, created in 1964, spans over 6,475 ha (16,000 ac), including both the historical river channel and another constructed in the late 1960s.
+The historical channel receives irrigation, with parts maintained for wildlife, while the new highly levied channel carries the main riverflow.
+Most cuckoo habitat in the refuge is in conservation areas receiving varying irrigation.
+Eight sites were surveyed in 2020, including North 160, a new site that became suitable in 2020.
+Each phase of Cibola NWR Unit #1 is described in annual reports and restoration development plans available at https://lcrmscp.gov/steer\committee/technical\reports.html.